2024 BottomLine

 Employer-Provided Health Coverage Informational Reporting

 The Patient Protection and Affordable Care Act of 2010 required employers to report the cost of coverage under an employer-sponsored group health plan beginning with 2012 W-2 Forms, but most employers met the transitional relief rules making reporting optional and not requiring them to report the costs.
-The most common transitional relief rule making 2012 reporting optional applies to businesses that filed fewer than 250 W-2 Forms in the prior year.
+The most common transitional relief rulemaking reporting optional applies to businesses that filed fewer than 250 W-2 Forms in the prior year.
 To date, no further guidance has been provided.
-The transitional relief rules applying to 2012 W-2 forms still apply to 2023 W-2 forms employers provide to employees in January 2024.
+The transitional relief rules applying to 2012 W-2 forms still apply to 2024 W-2 forms employers provide to employees in January 2025.

 For employers with greater than 250 Form W-2’s, see the Employer Shared Responsibility page on IRS.gov or contact Melissa Doumbia, CPP at mdoumbia@redpathcpas.com.